piqba/wallertme/README.md

 ## How to interact with app for testing reasson

 For the Solana blockchain, we need to have a wallet.
 How you can get a wallet?

-Go to [pahtom wallet](https://phantom.app/) install and select Devnet network.
+Go to [phatom wallet](https://phantom.app/) install and select Devnet network.

 Then if you are new in this ecosystem like me, I recomend you read this posts [solana cli tool](https://docs.solana.com/cli/install-solana-cli-tools) and then follow this steps [Send and Receive Tokens](https://docs.solana.com/cli/transfer-tokens) for testing propourse.